zio/zio/docs/guides/migrate/from-akka.md

 - Membership: A membership layer for discovering nodes that are part of the same distributed system and also providing algorithms for joining and leaving the cluster.
 Currently, it uses SWIM and HyParView algorithms.
 - Consensus: A consensus layer provides a solution for this problem: "What if the leader becomes unavailable?".
 Which is not developed yet.

+There is also a work-in-progress implementation of the Raft protocol called [ZIO Raft][91] which is worth mentioning.

 [1]: https://doc.akka.io/docs/akka/current/index.html
 [2]: https://zio.dev/reference/core/zio/
 [3]: https://zio.dev/reference/concurrency/